bradford-hamilton/Ruby-On-Quails/guides/source/association_basics.md

 #### Options for `has_many`

-While Rails uses intelligent defaults that will work well in most situations, there may be times when you want to customize the behavior of the `has_many` association reference.
+While Quails uses intelligent defaults that will work well in most situations, there may be times when you want to customize the behavior of the `has_many` association reference.
 Such customizations can easily be accomplished by passing options when you create the association.
 For example, this association uses two such options:

 ```ruby
 class Author < ApplicationRecord